AusDM24WebSupport/AusDM24WebSupport.github.io/pages/Call for Doctoral Consortium.md

 - Notification of Acceptance:15 September 2024

 - Consortium date: 27 November 2024 (tentative)

-- Deadline for submissions invited to Data Science and Engineering: 30 April 202

 All accepted proposals are required to be presented at the Doctoral Consortium.